Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Empty: "Tank"
 			// Not Empty: Tank's custom name
 			"Tank Name"				"Tank #1"

+			// Restrict the Mutant Tank to this game.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// --
+			// 0: OFF
+			// 1: Left 4 Dead 1 only.
+			// 2: Left 4 Dead 2 only.
+			"Game Type"				"0"

 			// Enable the Mutant Tank.
 			// Note: This setting determines full availability.
 Even if other spawn settings are enabled while this is disabled, the Mutant Tank will stay disabled.